Scaevola aemula: Distribution and habitat

+Fairy fan-flower grows in dry sclerophyll forest mostly on sandy soils from the Eyre Peninsula, through Victoria to Mount Warning in New South Wales and in the Esperance Plains bioregion of Western Australia.

+Use in horticulture

 The species is thought to be the most commonly cultivated of the genus Scaevola, and a large number of cultivars have been developed.
 Most of these are mat-forming to a height of 12 cm and spreading up to 1 metre in width.
 It prefers a sunny or partially shaded, well-drained position and tolerates salt spray and periods of drought.
 Pruning and pinching of tip growth may be carried out to shape the plant.
 Propagation is from cuttings or by layering.